Recording impulse responses in a parking garage. Seattle, Washington, 2021.

 Audio

 I have a deep knowledge of editing, audio restoration, and sound design.
 The programs I feel most at home in are Reaper, Izotope RX, and Ableton Live.
-Currently learning Max/MSP
+Currently learning JS / Lua scripting for Reaper.

 Visual